yracine/device-type.myecobee/smartapps/ScheduleRoomTempControl.md

 # 3) Under the ST app, execute ScheduleRoomTempControl

-If you don't see the smartapp, you probably installed it under the wrong shard.
+If you don't see the smartapp, you probably installed it under the wrong shard or it's not been "published" in the IDE.
 Please refer to the prerequisites above.

 - Click on the Smartapps link in the upper section of the following Marketspace screen (last icon at the bottom), and then MyApps (last item in the list).